szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Chromatic Orb more interesting by providing party-only chromatic varieties (555)

 This improves Chromatic Orb to make it a little more interesting, giving players the choice to cast different varieties of the spell at the moment of casting.
-Here's the varieties:
+Here are the varieties:

 - White (Light): Can't be resisted with saving throws.
 Damages Armor Class by 4 immediately for 3 rounds.
 - Black (Slay): Slays the enemy if they fail a save vs. Spell at 4 and deals some magic damage.